Agoric/documentation/main/zoe/api/zoe-helpers.md

 This method always takes `zcf` as its first argument.

-If the two `seats` can trade, then swap their compatible assets, exiting both `seats`.
+If the two `seats` can trade, they swap their compatible assets, exiting both `seats`.
 It returns the message `The offer has been accepted.
 Once the contract has been completed, please check your payout`.